 Integrity is one of the pillars of self-esteem.
 It tells us to act according to our values and beliefs.

 If we don’t have integrity we lose respect for ourselves.
 While criticism from others doesn’t have to be harmful, going against your own values is devastating for your self-esteem.

-It turns out, there is one person who’s approval you should care about after all.
+It turns out, there is one person whose approval you should care about after all.
 That person is you.
-The judgements that other people pass on you are not important but the judgement you pass on yourself is.
+The judgements that other people pass on you are not important, but the judgement you pass on yourself is.

 Your individuality is to be actualized and celebrated—not aborted and disowned.
 Unsurprisingly, integrity is one of the first victims of a people-pleasing habit.

 Most of our conflicts with integrity are not about big issues but are mundane everyday decisions.
 The Six Pillars of Self-Esteem gives us some examples to bring integrity to our lives:

 - I will tell people when they do things that bother me.

 - I will not be flattering to people I dislike.